Photo: Kenzhar Sharap

 When it comes to nesting, fixing odd jobs is something that will become the be-all and end-all of the pregnancy period.
 When a person is pregnant, it’s easy to look at the home and spot every single problem with it.

 From fixing window sealants to replacing the shower curtain with something more hygiene-friendly, these odd jobs will be a nesting lover’s dream.
-When it comes to odd jobs, make a list of what needs to be done.
+When it comes to odd jobs, list what needs to be done.
 This will help to keep on top of everything so that nothing falls behind.

 Photo: Ron Lach